taroujun/suzunariForm/README.md

 # suzunariForm
-This library adds a form to ｓuzunari.
+This library adds a form to suzunari.